The Company is managed by a Court

 The Company is supported by officers, principally the Clerk and the Beadle, and by a number of honorary appointments relevant to the business, for example, the Hon Chaplain and the Bargemaster.

-Dylan Barker was installed as Master in July 2024.
+Dylan Barker was installed as Deputy Master in July 2025.

 After leaving school Dylan became an apprentice within the construction Industry.
 On completion of his apprenticeship he moved into the building services sector, later forming his own company primarily as a heating and ventilation contractor serving mostly the retail sector.
 During this time Dylan also formed a recruitment company that specialised in supplying labour into the heating and ventilation industry.